Boris the Spider: Sequel

-"My Size", the opening track of Entwistle's 1971 solo album Smash Your Head Against the Wall, is a sequel to "Boris the Spider."
+"My Size", the opening track of Entwistle's debut solo studio album Smash Your Head Against the Wall (1971), is a sequel to "Boris the Spider."
 The closing riff of the song is the same as the one heard throughout "Boris the Spider."
 Regarding this, Entwistle stated: "I wrote it as a sequel to Boris the Spider for our manager.
 Our manager wanted me to put Boris the Spider on my album.
 So I wrote My Size and I wrote it in a sort of code so it sounds as if it were being sung about a woman.
 Then I stuck the ending on it as a clue.
 It wasn't a very good clue, I suppose."